BF528/project-3-lava-lamp-1/README.md

 # Project Description

-This project is an investigation into Cardiac Myocytes and transcriptional changes that occur during destabilisation and regeneration.
+This project is an investigation into Concordance of microarray and RNA-Seq differential gene expression¶.
 # Contributors

 Luke Zhang